Frequently Asked Questions

 Natures Window is located in the Kalbarri National Park, all roads are now sealed, you can collect a map at the Kalbarri Visitor Centre.

-We also retail a 5 day pass for $25, that can be used for other parks in WA if you are travelling in the area.
+We also retail a 5 day pass for $30, that can be used for other parks in WA if you are traveling in the area.

-Day passes can also be purchased at the Park entry where payment can be made with cash or card.
+Day passes can also be purchased at the Park entry, where payment can be made with cash or card.
+A ticket machine is located at the main entrance to the park that is available 24 hours a day.

 The coastal sites are all free entry.